PS2Sanctuary/Sanctuary.SoeProtocol/docs/index.md

 sessioning, packet verification (CRC32) with optional compression (zlib), and reliable/ordered transmission of data, with optional encryption (RC4).

-> **Warning**:
-> This documentation is entirely reverse engineered.
-As such, it may be incomplete and/or incorrect.
+> **Warning**: this documentation is entirely reverse engineered.
+As such, it may be incomplete
-> While it is likely applicable to many games that use the SOE protocol, it has been written using
+> and/or incorrect.
+While it is likely applicable to many games that use the SOE protocol, it
-> 2022 versions of PlanetSide 2 as a reference.
+> has been written using 2022 versions of PlanetSide 2 as a reference.

 ## Structural Overview

-All packets of the SOE Protocol use **big endian** and are prefixed by a **two-byte OP code**.
+All packets of the SOE protocol use **big endian** and are prefixed by a **two-byte OP code**.
 Packets have a maximum length, which is dictated by both parties using the `SessionRequest` and `SessionResponse` packets.
 This length is usually 512.